strayTrain/SimpleGameplayAbilitySystem/docs/pages/blueprint_nodes/attribute_modifiers/attribute_modifiers.md

 | Remove Gameplay Tags | FGameplayTagContainer | Tags to remove from the target when this modifier is applied |

 ### Attribute Modifications

+This section defines how the modifier changes attributes.
+You can [modify both float and struct attributes](../../concepts/attributes/attributes.html#attributes).

 | Name | Type | Description |
 |:-----|:-----|:------------|